 The web3 developer tools we'll cover in this article are:

 If you're on Windows, all of the below instructions will work for you on the Windows Subsystem for Linux (WSL).
 WSL gives you the Linux experience without making you log off your Windows OS.
-So most linux commands will work on a WSL terminal as well.
+So most Linux commands will work on a WSL terminal as well.

-So before you can follow along any of the below instructions, please install WSL from the Microsoft App store, and then go to the "Start" menu to open the app named "Ubuntu," to access the Ubuntu terminal from your Windows OS.
+So before you can follow along with any of the below instructions, please install WSL from the Microsoft App store, and then go to the "Start" menu to open the app named "Ubuntu," to access the Ubuntu terminal from your Windows OS.

 Note: Command Prompt will work in most cases, but some Linux commands are not supported.